Andrew-Lees11/FoodTrackerBackend/README.md

 </a>
 </p>

-This branch is a completed version of the "Building a FoodTracker Backend with Kitura" tutorial, which adds a [Kitura Swift backend](http://kitura.io) to the [FoodTracker iOS app tutorial](https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/) from Apple.
-This can be used as a starting point for any of the [next steps](#next-steps) of the tutorial.
+This branch is an old completed version of the "Building a FoodTracker Backend with Kitura" tutorial, which adds a [Kitura Swift backend](http://kitura.io) to the [FoodTracker iOS app tutorial](https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/) from Apple.
+It is intended to be used as a starting point for [Adding a Database to FoodTracker Server with Swift-Kuery](AddDatabase.md) without using the [ORM](https://github.com/IBM-Swift/Swift-Kuery-ORM).

 ## FoodTracker Setup: